 Types of Semiconductor Lasers

-There is a great variety of different semiconductor lasers, spanning wide parameter regions and many different application areas:
+Even for a given semiconductor material basis, there is a great variety of different semiconductor lasers, spanning wide parameter regions and many different application areas:

 - Small edge-emitting laser diodes generate a few milliwatts (or up to 0.5 W) of output power in a beam with high beam quality.
 They are used e.g. in laser pointers, in CD players, and for optical fiber communications.